kumanna/armadillo-debian/README.txt

 * On Mac OS X, replace -lblas -llapack with -framework Accelerate

 * If you have ARPACK present, also link with it by adding -larpack to the command line

+* If you have SuperLU present, also link with it by adding -lsuperlu to the command line
+  Caveat: only SuperLU version 4.3 can be used!

 6: Windows: Installation
 ========================